alexpaul/Big-O-Notation/README.md

 #### Multi-Part Algorithms

-In this example the runtimes are added because we finish the work of the first `for loop` before doing the second.
+In this example the runtimes are added because we finish the work of the first `for loop` before running the second `for loop`.

 So we conclude that this runtime is `O(A + B)`.
+We use the variables `A` and `B` to represent each array since they are different.
+If the two arrays were the same the runtime would be for example `A` + `A` which would be `O(A)` since we ignore constants.

 ```swift
 func compoundFuncOne(_ arrA: [Int], _ arrB: [Int]) {